dotnet/docs-maui/docs/macios/includes/linker-control.md

 > [!NOTE]
 > The `.dll` extension isn't required when setting the `TrimmerRootAssembly` MSBuild property.

-If the linker skips an assembly, it's considered "rooted" which means that it and all of its statically understood dependencies will be kept.
-Additional assemblies may be skipped by adding additional `TrimmerRootAssembly` MSBuild properties to the `<ItemGroup>`.
+If the linker skips an assembly, it's considered *rooted*, which means that it and all of its statically understood dependencies will be kept.
+You can skip additional assemblies by adding more `TrimmerRootAssembly` MSBuild properties to the `<ItemGroup>`.

 ## Preserve assemblies, types, and members

-The linker can be passed an XML description file that specifies which assemblies, types, and members need to be retained.
+You can pass the linker an XML description file that specifies which assemblies, types, and members need to be retained.

-When linking all assemblies, to exclude a member from the linking process set the `TrimmerRootDescriptor` MSBuild property in an `<ItemGroup>` tag in the project file to the XML file that defines the members to exclude:
+To exclude a member from the linking process when linking all assemblies, set the `TrimmerRootDescriptor` MSBuild property in an `<ItemGroup>` tag in the project file to the XML file that defines the members to exclude:

 ```xml
 <ItemGroup>